 The editor has the following columns of information.

-Name – Name given to the applicable tag
+Name – Name was given to the applicable tag

 Type – Data type used by the tag